forestgrape/coronavirus/7_social/controlling.md

     * ##### Close Talking
       Many face-to-face talking situations with many different people.
       > Comment, 4.11.20: all evidence points SARS-CoV-2 is mostly transmitted through aerosols from the lung and *not* with particulates produced when speaking.
-      > Comment 29.5.21: The SARS-2 spread is different from influenza spread which infect the vocal folds.
+      > Comment 29.5.21: The SARS-2 spread is different from influenza spread which infects the vocal folds.
     * Children all come from different families and inside families protection is not easy but doable if the infection known (children are not super-spreaders).
 * Experiences:
   * School closures were part of lock/shut-downs in spring 2020 in many countries.
 Mainly due to experiences with influenza, but influenza transmission is different.
 For SARS-CoV-2 ~~there's evidence, that~~ school closures have little effect.
 What has been clearly observed however are negative impacts: on the learning experience, on the pupils and the parents/families.